Dirac quantum criticality in twisted double bilayer transition metal dichalcogenides: Interacting continuum model

 \subsection{Residual heterostrain}

 One of the most significant perturbations in moiré heterostructures is residual heterostrain, which corresponds to a relative in-plane distortion between adjacent layers.
 Even small amounts of heterostrain can substantially modify the moiré band structure and symmetry properties, and since it is generally expected to occur in realistic samples, it must be incorporated in any realistic analysis~\cite{xie19, parker21, kwan23}.
 To illustrate the impact of strain on twisted double bilayer TMDs, we focus on uniaxial heterostrain applied between the two bilayers.
 Because the low-energy physics is dominated by the $\boldsymbol{\Gamma}$ valley, the quantitative effect of heterostrain on the electronic band structure is relatively small.
-Nonetheless, it breaks the $C_{2y}$ symmetry of the double bilayer, leading to notable consequences for the critical behavior at ultralow temperatures.
+Nonetheless, it explicitly breaks the symmetries that protect the linear band crossings at the $\boldsymbol{\kappa}$ points of the moir\'e Brillouin zone, with important consequences for the critical behavior at ultralow temperatures.

 In $\mathbf K$-valley moiré heterostructures, strain generally has a twofold effect: it modifies the lattice geometry and shifts the microscopic $\mathbf K$ and $\mathbf K^\prime$ valleys due to anisotropic changes in the in-plane bond lengths, typically captured via minimal coupling to a phenomenological vector potential~\cite{pereira09,bi19,parker21}.
-In contrast, an analogous shift of the $\boldsymbol{\Gamma}$-valley in the double bilayer TMDs studied here is forbidden, as it would violate the $C_{2y}$ symmetry of the individual layer.
-Consequently, we only need to account for the strain-induced geometric changes.
-Importantly, while heterostrain preserves the $C_{2y}$ symmetry of individual layers, it breaks both the $C_{2y}$ and $C_{3z}$ symmetries of the ABBA-stacked double bilayer.
+In contrast, an analogous shift of the $\boldsymbol{\Gamma}$ valley in the double bilayer TMDs studied here vanishes within the present continuum model, as it would violate the $C_{2y}$ symmetry of each individual layer, which forms the starting point of our analysis.
+Consequently, we focus exclusively on the effects of strain-induced geometric changes.
+Importantly, while heterostrain preserves the $C_{2y}$ symmetry of the individual layers, it breaks this symmetry in the full continuum Hamiltonian by distorting the top and bottom bilayers differently.
+The threefold rotation symmetry $C_{3z}$ about the out-of-plane $z$ axis is already broken at the single-layer level.
+Effects beyond the present continuum model therefore do not introduce any additional symmetry breaking and are not expected to lead to further qualitative changes.

 To incorporate heterostrain in the continuum model, we follow Ref.~\cite{bi19}, but unlike that work, we allow for generic (not necessarily small) twist angles $\theta$.
 Uniaxial strain can be characterized by two parameters: the strain magnitude $\epsilon$ and the strain direction $\phi$.
 Under strain, the in-plane position vectors are deformed as $\mathbf r \to \left(\mathbb{1}_2 + S(\epsilon, \phi)\right) \mathbf r$, with